rkoeninger/ShenScript/docs/interop.rst

    :param ast Value: Value to initialise variable with.
    :returns:         A :code:`VariableDeclaration` AST node.

-.. function:: js.ast.arguments
+.. function:: (js.ast.arguments)

    Constructs a reference to the :js:`arguments` object.

    :returns: An :code:`Identifier` AST node.

-.. function:: js.ast.debugger
+.. function:: (js.ast.debugger)

    Constructs a :js:`debugger;` statement.

    :returns: A :code:`DebuggerStatement` AST node.

-.. function:: js.ast.new-target
+.. function:: (js.ast.new-target)

    Constructs a reference to the :js:`new.target` meta-property.

    :returns: A :code:`MetaProperty` AST node.

-.. function:: js.ast.this
+.. function:: (js.ast.this)

    Constructs a reference to the :js:`this` keyword.

    :returns: A :code:`ThisExpression` AST node.

-.. function:: js.ast.unary
+.. function:: (js.ast.unary Operator Argument)

    Construts a unary operator application.